Formal Prayer Matters

 What is the Point of it all?

-The point of a formal prayer, a kneeling prayer, is not to gratify Gods supremacy but to help us humble ourselves so that we can be receptive to God when He does speak to us through His Holy Spirit.
+The point of formal prayer, a kneeling prayer, is not to gratify God's supremacy since He does not need us to do that to maintain His status.
+Formal prayer is a mechanism whereby we humble ourselves so that we can be receptive to God when He does speak to us through His Holy Spirit.
 God, like any other person, wants our time and attention.
 He does not ask for much.
 He wants one day out of seven as a day of devotion to His work alone.
 He wants one out of every ten dollars.
-He only wants a small amount of our devotion in time for which He gives us a large amount of blessings.
+He only wants a small amount of our devotion in time for which He gives us a large number of blessings.
 Let us recognize the formal prayers with God and be humble.

 This is an anonymous poll.
 Please participate and see how we are doing generally with our formal prayers.